Don't Forget These Extra Costs When Buying a London Ontario Home

 As you can see, there are extra costs to consider before you make that purchase.
 By working with a very good Realtor, you will be aware of these and some you may prevent.

-I use a spread sheet and can come pretty close to giving you an idea of how much extra you may need when buying a home in London.
+We use a spread sheet that we developed that comes pretty close to giving you an idea of how much extra you may need when buying a home in London.

 Do not stress yourself out!
 Be prepared!
 Let us organize your steps towards getting the house you want!